What is the Internship Visa?

 Step three – Review.
 In the event that the application was refused for whatever reason, the applicant has a 28-day window to submit a Review Form and make any amendments.

 Evidently, it is of utmost importance that applications minimise the chances of their application needing to go to the ‘review’ stage.
-To do this, it is best practice to seek professional, legal advice.
+To do this, it is best practice to seek professional, advice.

 Comprehensive immigration advice tailored to your circumstances and goals.

 Designed to make your visa application as smooth and stress-free as possible.

 Premium application service that ensures your visa application is submitted to meet your deadline.

 Document checking service that ensures your documents are sufficient to prove your eligibility.

 With our untimed Advice Session, our professional immigration experts will review your case and provide you with comprehensive advice, completely tailored to your needs and your situation.